run-house/runhouse/docs/how-to-use-runhouse.rst

 * **Compute abstraction**: As you add new resources to your pool, get credits from new clouds, or get new quota, if all users are using Runhouse to allocate ephemeral compute, there is no need to update any code or configuration files at the user level.
 The new resources are added by the platform team, and then automatically adopted by the full team.
+* **Infrastructure Migrations**: With Runhouse, your application code is entirely undecorated Python and the dispatch happens to arbitrary compute.
+If you ever choose to abandon your existing orchestrator, cloud provider, or any other tool, you simply have to move a small amount of dispatch code and infrastructure code configuration.
+* **Adopting Distributed Frameworks**: Runhouse is a perfect complement to distributed frameworks, with some built-in abstractions that let you scale to multiple clusters or start using Ray clusters easily.

 ML Workflow with and without Runhouse